BlackSamorez/tensor_parallel/README.md

 ## FAQ

 - __Q:__ I don't have a multi-GPU server.
 Can I use tensor_parallel in Google Colab?
-- __A:__ Colab has a single GPU, but [Kaggle offers two T4 for free](https://www.kaggle.com/code/muellerzr/multi-gpu-and-accelerate) to all phone-verified accounts
+- __A:__ Colab has a single GPU, so there's no point in tensor parallelism.
+However, [Kaggle offers two T4 for free](https://www.kaggle.com/code/muellerzr/multi-gpu-and-accelerate) to all phone-verified accounts.

 - __Q:__ What is tensor parallelism?
 - __A:__ You split each layer's weights into parts, multiply each part on a separate GPU, then gather results.
-Read more [here](https://huggingface.co/transformers/v4.9.0/parallelism.html).
+Read more [here](https://colossalai.org/docs/concepts/paradigms_of_parallelism/)

 - __Q:__ Should I use `TensorParallel` or `DataParallel`?